-- Screwless - Case that has no screws, only held on with metal or plastic clamps that can release from the case by pressing buttons or switches.
+- Screwless - Case with no screws, only held together with metal or plastic clamps that release from the case by pressing buttons or switches.

 Screw and thumbscrew computer cases

-The screws, buttons, or other mechanisms to open a computer case are almost always located on the back edges of a computer.
-If the case has screws, these will need to be removed before the case cover can be removed.
+The screws, buttons, or other mechanisms to open a computer case are on the back edges of a computer.
+If the case has screws, these need to be removed before the case cover can be removed.

-Note: Often, the power supply screws are also visible from the back of the computer; however, these are often in the middle of the back of the computer case.
-The screws you want to remove to open the case are always on the outer-edges of the back of the computer.
+Often, the power supply screws are also visible from the back of the computer.
+However, these are often in the middle of the back of the computer case.
+The screws you want to remove to open the case are always on the outer edges of the back of the computer.

-Once screws have been removed from the back of the case, push the side cover of the computer case towards the back of the computer.
+Once screws are removed from the back of the case, push the side cover of the computer case towards the back of the computer.
 Either the side of the computer case will slide off, or the complete cover will be removed.

-Note: If you've removed a side of the computer but cannot see the inside of the computer, it's likely the wrong side of the computer case was removed; remove the other side to expose the inside of the computer.
+If you've removed a side of the computer and cannot see inside the computer, the wrong side of the computer case was likely removed.
+Try removing the opposite side of the case to expose the inside of the computer.

-Finally, some computer cases use a combination of thumbscrews and screwless mechanisms to hold on the side of a computer case.
-If you only needed to remove one on the back of the computer, it's likely you're working with this case.
+Finally, some computer cases use a combination of thumbscrews and screwless mechanisms to hold the side of a computer case in place.
+If you only needed to remove one screw on the back of the computer, it's likely you're working with this type of case.

 Screwless computer cases

 There are several techniques on how computer and case manufacturers develop a screwless entry chassis.
-Therefore, keep in mind that the below steps may not apply to your computer case.
+Therefore, realize that the steps below may not apply to your computer case.